pyigm/pyigm/docs/igmsurvey.rst

 HD-LLS DR1
 ----------

-The standard call loads the ionic column densities.
+The standard call loads the ionic column densities and metallicity PDFs.
 One call access the spectra with::

    hdlls = LLSSurvey.load_HDLLS(grab_spectra=True)